Preserving Angles Improves Feature Distillation: Experiments: Specialist models

 \subsection{Experimental setup}

-The TinTeM models distilled in the previous section are compared with models that have been further finetuned with TinTeM --- an additional pretraining step where distillation is undertaken on a smaller target dataset of interest.
-The strong DeiT \cite{touvron2021training} pretrained weights are also considered, which were trained on ImageNet-1K with a larger CNN network using class-based knowledge distillation.
+The CosPress models distilled in the previous section are compared with models that have been further finetuned with CosPress---an additional pretraining step where distillation is undertaken on a smaller target dataset of interest.
+The strong DeiT \citep{touvron2021training} pretrained weights are also considered, which were distilled from ImageNet-1K with a larger CNN network using class-based knowledge distillation \citep{hinton2015distilling}.
+The same hyperparameters and training methodology is used as in \cref{sec:experiments_feature_distillation}, with the exception of the number of training and warmup epochs.

-We focus on a small set of tasks, including CIFAR-10/100 \cite{krizhevsky2009learning}, Food-101 \cite{bossard2014food} and Oxford Pets \cite{parkhi2012cats}.
-Oxford Pets is a challenging dataset for training specialised ViT networks, as it only contains 3680 training images.
-The CIFAR-10/100 OpenOOD benchmarks \cite{yang2022openood} and the challenging cartoon subsets of the CIFAR-10-W benchmark \cite{sun2024cifarwarehouse} are used to test OOD detection and generalisation performance.

-The DINOv2 linear probe evaluation method is employed \cite{oquab2023dinov2}, as well as finetuning using the DeiT recipe \cite{touvron2021training}.
-When training models with this latter approach, the linear prediction head is trained before finetuning the backbone, to avoid distorting the pretrained features \cite{kumar2022fine}.
+This section focuses on a set of small-scale tasks, including CIFAR-10/100 \citep{krizhevsky2009learning}, Food-101 \citep{bossard2014food} and Oxford Pets \citep{parkhi2012cats}.
+We employ 300 training epochs and 10 warmup epochs for CIFAR-10/100, and 3000 training epochs and 100 warmup epochs for Oxford Pets.
+The DINOv2 linear probe evaluation method is employed \citep{oquab2023dinov2}, as well as finetuning using the DeiT recipe \citep{touvron2021training}.
+When training models with this latter approach, the linear prediction head is trained before finetuning the backbone, to avoid distorting the pretrained features \citep{kumar2022fine}.